 Water for firefighting.
-Once the system is formally connected to the Municipal Waterworks Utility, the volume of water for fighting fires in Function Junction will be secured.
-This will add to the ability of Whistler Fire Rescue Services to combat fires in the area.
+The water system is now formally connected to the Municipal Waterworks Utility, the volume of water for fighting fires in Function Junction has been secured.

 Consistent water quality.
 All water to Function Junction has been supplied by the RMOW since 2009, therefore you will not experience any changes to your water supply.
-Upon the acquisition of the Vanwest Water Utility by RMOW, the quality of the water will be held to the same high standards as the rest of the community.
+The quality of the water will be held to the same high standards as the rest of the community.
 In addition, Vancouver Coastal Health requires all municipal water systems to meet minimum water quality testing requirements noted in the Permit to operate a water system.

 Controlled rate increases.
 More rigid water quality legislation is expected to be enacted by the Provincial Government.
-Once the RMOW acquires the Vanwest Water Utility, the water will be serviced from the same water treatment facilities as the rest of the community.
+The water will be serviced from the same water treatment facilities as the rest of the community.
 Cost of any future upgrade will be spread across the entire municipality and covered by the municipal reserves.

-2. What parts of the Vanwest Water Utility will be purchased?
+2. What parts of the Vanwest Water Utility has been purchased?

-The RMOW will be purchasing Vanwest’s piping and hydrants within public roadways and several Statutory Rights of Ways.
+The RMOW has purchased Vanwest’s piping and hydrants within public roadways and several Statutory Rights of Ways.

 3. What will my strata corporation be expected to own and maintain?